JPro-one/JPro-Samples/README.md

   Sample | description
   -------|-------------
-  popups | Shows how to use popups with jpro
+  popups | Shows how to use popups with jpro. filehandler | Shows how to upload and download files.